 Collaboration works best in real time.
 Obviously!
 And another great thing about Gantt charts is their ability to show dependencies.
 These relationships between tasks can help you show the order in which they should be carried out.

-In most online Gantt chart software, you can easily link your task dependencies together, even if it’s shared between resources.
+With online Gantt charts, you can easily link your task dependencies together, even if it’s shared between resources.
 If something goes wrong in the logistics department, the linked task in sales will be informed.
 Not only is this easily seen from the Gantt chart, but because these updates are immediate, when a task is changed and new info is added, then everyone will know.

 Real time collaboration keeps everyone up to date, but can be taken a step further with the addition of notifications.
 That way, changes to the tasks will appear as emails in your team’s inbox.
 So even if they are working remotely or on the go, then they’ll know about the changes.